erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-Generating a number as fast as possible (`rand:lcg35/1`) can be done in just above 3 ns, but that algorithm has got pretty bad statistical quality by to today's standards.
+Generating a number as fast as possible (`rand:lcg35/1`) can be done in just above 3 ns, but that algorithm has got pretty bad statistical quality by today's standards.
 See section [PRNG tests].
 Using a good quality algorithm instead (`rand:exsp_next/1`) takes 16 ns, if you can store the generator's state in a loop variable.

 If you can not store the generator state in a loop variable there will be more overhead, see section [Storing the state].

-Now, if you also need a number on an awkward range, as in not much smaller than the generator's size, you might have to implement a reject-and-resample loop, or must concatenate numbers.
+Now, if you also need a number in an awkward range, as in not much smaller than the generator's size, you might have to implement a reject-and-resample loop, or must concatenate numbers.

-The overhead of code that has to implement this much of the features that the `rand` module already offers will easily approach it's 26 ns overhead, so often there is no point in re-implementing this wheel...
+The overhead of code that has to implement this much of the features that the `rand` module already offers will easily approach its 26 ns overhead, so often there is no point in re-implementing this wheel...